TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

 1. Install this plugin by Epic Games Launcher.
 2. Copy this plugin ("EpicGames/UE_4.26/Engine/Plugins/Marketplace/ATTPR") to your project plugins folder("Your_project_folder/Plugins").
 3. Uninstall this plugin by Epic Games Launcher.
-4. Open your project and build for iOS on UE4.
+4. Open your project(Must be C++  project) and build for iOS on UE4.

 ## Must be running on iOS 14.5 or later.